o3de/o3de.org/content/docs/release-notes/22-10-0/_index.md

 ### sig-graphics-audio

-- Added a new Shadow Bias flag for parallax materials, to deal with shadow acne on parallax surfaces.
+- Added a new Shadow Bias flag for parallax materials to deal with shadow acne on parallax surfaces.

 - Added minimum and maximum sliders to the Pass Tree Debug tool to support trimming the color output for increased contrast of fine details. [#9292](https://github.com/o3de/o3de/pull/9292)

 - Added averages to the CPU Profiler. [#10253](https://github.com/o3de/o3de/pull/10253)

-- The ImGui debug tools no longer disable the rest of the O3DE Editor.
+- The ImGui debug tools no longer disable the rest of O3DE Editor.

-- Added a Tga image loader to load tga images, which replaces the use of QImage.
-It handles more tga file formats. [#11161](https://github.com/o3de/o3de/pull/11161)
+- Added a TGA image loader to load TGA images, which replaces the use of QImage.
+It handles more TGA file formats. [#11161](https://github.com/o3de/o3de/pull/11161)

 - Switched to use tiled resource for streaming images for DX12 backend. [#10981](https://github.com/o3de/o3de/10981).